 ACH direct deposit - directly disbursed into an owner's bank account.
 Instructions to establish your ACH is provided in your Welcome email or can be found on your Owners Portal.
-ACH processing can take 3-5 business days to deposit into your account after funds are distributed.
+ACH processing can take 3-5 business days to deposit into your account after funds are distributed and will show us as a credit from Boston Bay Property WEB PMTS.